 Recently, Flood Cloud was used on a study along the River Thames upstream of London to run multiple simulations that helped evaluate the impact of catchment wide storage schemes to mitigate climate change driven increases in fluvial flooding for the Thames Catchment.
 These mitigations will potentially deliver improved protection to 1.3 million people and £275 billion worth of property – including a half-million homes, eight power stations, more than 80 railway and Tube stations, and Westminster Abbey and the Houses of Parliament along the River Thames.

-The Climate Change Business Journal recently awarded Flood Cloud with a 2018 Technology Merit award for Climate Change Risk Modeling and Assessment.
+The Climate Change Business Journal awarded Flood Cloud with a 2018 Technology Merit award for Climate Change Risk Modeling and Assessment.
 Additionally, Flood Cloud is shortlisted for both the CIWEM Tyne & Humber Branch and the NCE TechFest Awards, in the Innovation of the Year and Floods Visionary of the Year categories, respectively.

 Interested in learning more about how Jacobs transforms intangible ideas into intelligent solutions for a more connected, sustainable world?
 Visit www.jacobs.com/what-if.

 Water Innovations Magazine: Cloud-Enabled Resilience: London's Answer To Flood Risk